cfsworkload/business-intelligence/README.md

 ## Fork Project to a Personal DevOps Space

-The first step is to fork the publicly accessible repository hosted in http://hub.jazz.net to your personal DevOps space.
-Once you do this, you will be able to deploy the code to Bluemix and spin up instances of the CRM app and create attached instances of all the required services.
+First, fork the publicly accessible repository hosted in http://hub.jazz.net to your personal DevOps space.
+[Once you do this, you will be able to deploy the code to Bluemix and spin up instances of the CRM app and create attached instances of all the required services.]

 1. Navigate to [the tutorial's repository](https://hub.jazz.net/project/cfsworkload/pipes-app/overview).
 2. In top right of the page, click **Fork Project**.
 A pop-up menu will appear where you'll provide information about the forked project.